-Please join the U.S. Commission on International Religious Freedom (USCIRF) for a virtual event about intersection between democracy and religious freedom.
+Please join the U.S. Commission on International Religious Freedom (USCIRF) for a virtual event about the intersection between democracy and religious freedom.

-As the Biden Administration prepares to host its first Summit for Democracy, this event will highlight ongoing religious freedom issues facing two of the largest democracies in the world: India and Indonesia.
+As the Biden administration prepares to host its first Summit for Democracy, this event will highlight ongoing religious freedom issues facing two of the largest democracies in the world: India and Indonesia.
 Focusing on these case studies, the event will explore barriers these countries are facing in realizing full protection for freedom of religion and belief.

 • Nadine Maenza, Chair, USCIRF

 • John Sifton, Asia Advocacy Directory, Human Rights Watch

 • Robert Hefner, Professor of Anthropology and Global Affairs, Frederick S. Pardee School of Global Studies at Boston University

 This virtual event is open to the public and media.
 The video recording will be posted on the Commission website.
 For any additional questions, please contact firstname.lastname@example.org.